 - news about industrial performance such as the CPI

-- crude oil inventories which affects many economies (Find out what’s going on with oil and how does it affect traders)
+- crude oil inventories which affect many economies (Find out what’s going on with oil and how it affects traders)

 - political news such as referendums and general elections